A Hope More Powerful than the Sea: Synopsis

 Doaa Al Zamel grows up in Daraa, Syria.
 She has a happy childhood, living in the extended family home, until the Syrian civil war breaks out.
-Aged 19, her life is turned upside down by the violence and she is forced her to flee the country together with her family.
+Aged 19, her life is turned upside down by the violence and she is forced to flee the country together with her family.
 They travel first to Egypt where Doaa gets engaged to a fellow refugee, Bassam.
 When life becomes untenable there too, Bassam and Doaa take the dangerous but understandable decision to risk their lives to reach Europe.
 They pay people smugglers to carry them across the sea, and board a boat crammed with 500 other refugees.
 After four days, the boat is attacked and left to capsize in the rough Mediterranean Sea.
 Hundreds are killed instantly in a horrific shipwreck that remains among the deadliest recorded along the route.
 Bassam dies after two days in the water, leaving Dooa, who cannot swim, alone, looking after two tiny babies among the dead.
 When she is finally rescued, she is found with the two young girls clinging to her.